vaibhav668/YT_AI_ASSISTANT_EXTENSION/README.md

 5. Transcript is split into chunks
 6. Chunks are converted into embeddings
 7. FAISS performs semantic similarity search
-8. Relevant context is sent to the LLM
+8. Relevant context is retrieved
+9. Context and question are passed to the LLM
-9. AI-generated answer is returned to the extension UI
+10. AI-generated answer is returned to the extension UI

 ---